Nexis-Network/homepage/content/docs/community/contribution-guide.md

 ## Questions?

-If you have questions or run into any issues, please reach out to us on the [Exzo Network Community forum](https://community.neon.tech/).
+If you have questions or run into any issues, please reach out to us on the [Nexis Network Community forum](https://community.nexis.network/).